Reading Is Fundamental

 Reading Is Fundamental, Inc. (RIF) is the oldest and largest non-profit children's literacy organization in the United States.
 RIF provides books (print and digital) and reading resources to children nationwide with supporting literacy resources for educators, families, and community volunteers.
+Since its founding in 1966, RIF reports that it has distributed over 430 million books to more than nearly 200 million children nationwide.